Hemophilia

 replacement infusions during and after the procedure may also be given.
 These

-maintain the clotting factor levels and to improve healing and prevention of bleeding
+maintain the clotting factor levels and improve healing and prevention of bleeding

 after the procedure.